learn-co-curriculum/rails-generators-readme/README.md

 create        spec/factories/authors.rb
 ```

+If you get an error, type: ```rails g model Author name:string genre:string bio:text --no-test-framework ``` otherwise you will receive pending failures.

 At a high level, this has created:

 * A database migration that will add a table and add the columns `name`, `genre`, and `bio`.